 The suit claims that the bank misclassifies “client advocates” and similar positions as exempt from overtime pay.
 Client advocates are tasked with forwarding received Bank of America customer messages, often complaints, to appropriate departments to be answered.
 The responses would then be returned to the advocate, who would collate them and send the final message to the customer.

 According to the suit filed Thursday, the company overburdened employees with requests which required them to work through long shifts, weekends, and legally mandated breaks without appropriate compensation.
 Gamble v.
 Bank of America, 2:17-cv-08016 (C.D.
 Cal., filed Nov.
 2, 2017).

-“This is another example of a big company cutting corners, trying to cram too much work onto the plates of front-line workers without paying them for it,” Bryan Schwartz of Bryan Schwartz Law, who represents the lead plaintiff, Sharon Gamble, said in a press release on Thursday.
+“This is another example of a big company cutting corners, trying to cram too much work onto the plates of front-line workers without paying them for it,” Bryan Schwartz of Bryan Schwartz Law, P.C., who represents the lead plaintiff, Sharon Gamble, said in a press release on Thursday.

 “There was just too much work for one person — dozens of phone calls each day from customers screaming and cursing at us, piles of form response letters to send out, meetings with managers closely scrutinizing and approving every letter, the list goes on,” Gamble said through the same press release.

 Bank of America has not responded to the complaint, which directly addresses one particular exemption that Schwartz said the company may try to apply: administrative exemption.

 According to the California Division of Labor Standards Enforcement, this exemption requires that the employee to have managerial responsibilities that regularly exercise discretion on the job.